-- 15. References Include a complete and thorough list of references that are relevant to your research topic.
-Follow reference guidelines established by IEEE, AIP, ACS, or others based on guidance from your research advisor and published in styles guides and manuals. - 16.
-Appendices Use appendices to report extensive data tables, charts, source code, and large quantities of information that detract from the flow and continuity of the body. - 17.
-Glossary Optional - 18.
+- 14. References Include a complete and thorough list of references that are relevant to your research topic.
+Follow reference guidelines established by IEEE, ACM, or others based on guidance from your research advisor and published in styles guides and manuals. - 15.
+Appendices Use appendices to report extensive data tables, charts, detailed mathematical/technical proofs, source code, and large quantities of information that detract from the flow and continuity of the body. - 16.
+Glossary Optional - 17.
 Index Optional

-Formatting the Manuscript
+Formatting the Dissertation Manuscript